digibson/hello-world/NEWDIR/pi_writing/setup.md

 Check whether the service is still listening on Port 53 with the earlier command (DOES SERVICE NEED A RESTART?)

+TRY RESTARTING SYSTEM TO SEE IF THE CHANGE PERSITS

 CHECK /ETC/RESOLV.CONF - ARCHLINUX PAGE SUGGESTS NAMESERVER ::1 AND NAMESERVER 127.0.0.1 BE THE ONLY NAME SERVERS?

 #### Second technique for disabling resolved